Skip to main content

 Conclusion: The right RMIS can help you to prevent the worst outcomes

-Major weather events and natural disasters can be unpredictable, putting employees in danger and threatening key businesses operations.
+Major weather events and natural disasters can be unpredictable and extremely costly, putting employees in danger and threatening key businesses operations.
 But using the right RMIS can help prevent some of the worst outcomes by identifying locations likely to be impacted by severe weather before it hits and communicating to stakeholders the appropriate real-time and follow-up actions.